2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ![immagine](assets/fr/08.webp)

-- In Saint-Malo, the ermine-the emblem of the city-is highlighted:
+- In Saint-Malo, the ermine, the emblem of the city, is highlighted:

 ![immagine](assets/fr/09.webp)